 SCM.283 Humanitarian Logistics

 Explores how logistics management principles apply in dynamic, resource-constrained contexts, ranging from humanitarian crisis response to international development.
-Combines interactive presentations, practical exercises, case discussions, and guest speakers from humanitarian organizations.
+Class sessions combine interactive presentations, practical exercises, case discussions, and guest speakers from humanitarian organizations.
 Provides an introduction to supply chain concepts and the humanitarian context to accommodate students from various backgrounds.
-Team projects utilize data and information from the UN, NGOs, government agencies, and the private sector.

 This class has no prerequisites.

 SCM.283 will not be offered this semester.
 It will be available in the Spring semester, and will be instructed by J. Goentzel.

 Lecture occurs 4:00 PM to 5:30 PM on Mondays and Wednesdays in E51-372.

 This class counts for a total of 6 credits.